wazuh/wazuh-qa/tests/reliability/test_cluster/test_cluster_logs/test_cluster_master_logs_order/README.md

 ## Objective

 To verify that:
 - The cluster does not skip any task.
+The master node does not skip any cluster's task.
 - Tasks do not overlap.
 For example, to make sure that two Agent-info sync tasks do not start simultaneously.
 - Find possible errors or unfinished tasks.

 ## General info
 ### Parameters
 The test needs to receive one parameter (artifacts) in order to be run.
 If this parameter is not specified, the test will fail.
 The required parameter is:
-- `--artifacts_path`: Path where cluster logs can be found inside each worker folder.
+- `--artifacts_path`: Path where cluster logs can be found inside the master folder.
 It should follow the structure below:
     ```.
-    ├── worker_x
+    ├── master
     │   └── logs
     │       └── cluster.log
-    ├── worker_y
-    │   └── logs
-    │       └── cluster.log
-    └── ...
     ```
 - `--html=report.html`: Create a html report with the test results.
 - `--self-contained-html`: Store all the necessary data for the report inside the html file.